abpframework/abp/docs/en/Tutorials/Todo/Index.md

 }
 ````

 This is a very simple DTO class that matches to our `TodoItem` entity.
 We are ready to implement the `ITodoAppService`.

+### Application Service Implementation

 Create a `TodoAppService` class inside the *TodoApp.Application* project, as shown below:

 ````csharp
 using System;